sumnerevans/sumnerevans.com/content/posts/hackathons/how-to-win-a-hackathon/index.rst

 there to write a bunch of code, eat some junk food, and hang out with friends.
 Winning is just an added benefit.

-4. Things to do during hackathon demos
+4. Things to do During Hackathon Demos
 --------------------------------------

 In the last section, I kept mentioning demos.
 Why?
 Because they are important!